 Reading Helps You Interact With Your Colleagues and Subordinates

-While reading can be used to improve yourself and your skills as a leader, you can also use reading materials to challenge the minds of your team members and encourage them to share their own ideas.
+You can also use reading materials to challenge the minds of your team members and encourage them to share their ideas.

 Books and articles are also an excellent means of backing up your decisions and concepts with your colleagues, subordinates, or even superiors.

 This is not to say that you should formulate decisions based only on what you’ve read.